Caring for the living and the dead through the Coronavirus pandemic.

 How else we stay in touch?

-Our Community Champions are working hard to find innovative ways to enable keeping in touch, for example through hosting virtual group activities, please let us know if you would like to be included in our activities.
+Our Community Champions are working hard to find innovative ways to enable keeping in touch.
+Where possible we’ve moved events online so we can keep offering support using video calling services (Zoom is our preferred options but we can use others), please let us know if you would like to be included in our activities.

 Sources of local support?